 Indeed, 20-21 May Trump will spend in the kingdom, then travel to Israel, where he will visit Jerusalem, and to Palestine, where he will come to Bethlehem.
 That is 22-23 of May, he will be in the Church of the Holy Sepulcher, both at the Western Wall and Al-Aqsa.
 24 th Trump waits at the Vatican Pope Francis Francis, and 25 in Brussels for a meeting with the president of the United States are going to the summits of NATO and the EU.
-From the capital of the European Union, Trump goes to Sicily, where 26-27 May in Taormina there will be a summit of the "seven", that is, those who have already spent the previous day with Trump will join the Japanese and Canadian premieres.
-And from there, Trump will return to the States, unless, of course, he has the idea to fly on his way home somewhere else.
+From the capital of the European Union, Trump goes to Sicily, where 26-27 May in Taormina there will be a summit of the "Seven", that is, those who have already spent the previous day with Trump will join the Japanese and Canadian premieres.
+And from there, Trump will return to the States, unless, of course, he has an idea to fly on his way home somewhere else.

-This is really unusual - there was no precedent that the new head of state (Trump only had a hundred days in power) was so quickly introduced into the world.
-And this despite the fact that global media, controlled by a supranational but Western-based elite, has created Trump a reputation as perhaps the most dangerous person in the world.
+This is really unusual - there was still no precedent that the new head of state (Trump only had a hundred days in power) was so quickly "introduced into the light."
+And this despite the fact that global media, controlled by a supranational but Western-based elite, have created Trump a reputation as perhaps the most dangerous person in the world.
 The shock of Trump's election in the same European elite was very strong, Latin American leaders were also shaking, and Islamic countries were told that Trump was almost an "enemy of Islam."
 And now everything is changing - for the sake of Trump in Riyadh, the leaders of all Muslim countries of the world are gathered, in Brussels Europeans will compete for the attention of the American guest - that no one is afraid of the terrible Trump?

 In this trip for Russia, it is interesting how Trump will behave with the leaders of the Arab world and with the Europeans.
 In recent years, Russia has seriously strengthened its influence in the Middle East, and America has suffered very strong reputational losses.
 The states can not forgive the invasion of Iraq, nor the war in Libya, but even more they can not forgive betrayals - Mubarak in Egypt, the idea of overthrowing Assad.
 The states do not believe - and already the former closest allies, such as Israel and Saudi Arabia.